 ObservableSatellite unknownSat = new ObservableSatellite(0);

-unknownSat to build all you measurements.
+and use unknownSat to build all you measurements.
 Then you can do a first loop and call the estimate method with the state of each candidate satellite and based on the residuals select which one is more consistent.
 After this first loop, you will have associated original measurements with different satellites.

 After this first step, you have can either do several mono-satellites orbit determinations or one multi-satellites orbit determination.